kubernetes-sigs/cluster-api-provider-cloudstack/docs/book/src/topics/cloudstack-permissions.md

 * startVirtualMachine
 * stopVirtualMachine
 * updateVMAffinityGroup

+> Note: If the user doesn't have permissions to expunge the VM, it will be left in a destroyed state.
+The user will need to manually expunge the VM.

 This permission set has been verified to successfully run the CAPC E2E test suite (Oct 11, 2022).